 - Conditions, such as ankylosing spondylitis and scoliosis; and

-- Changes in the bone structure that come with age, such as spinal stenosis and herniated discs.
+- Changes in the bone structure that come with age, such as stenosis and herniated discs.

 A major cause of disability is the back pain that comes with spinal disorders.
-The pain typically occurs when bone changes put pressure on the spinal cord or nerves and can limit your ability to work.
-Disorders of the spine can also limit movement.
+The pain typically occurs when bone changes put pressure on the spinal nerves and can limit your ability to work.
+Disorders of the spine can also limit your range of motion.

 Diagnosis and Symptoms

 Imaging is necessary to evaluate your impairment.
 A spinal disorder is typically diagnosed with one or more of the following tests:

 - CT, or “Cat Scan”;